shadrach098/cassandra/README.md

 Python: For data processing and query execution.
 Apache Cassandra: As the database solution for efficient data management.
 Pandas: For CSV data manipulation.
+Docker: for running Cassandra on Windows Like A Linux OS

 CQL (Cassandra Query Language): For creating tables and querying data.
 Installation
 To run the project, you will need to install the following dependencies: